 - Ambulance Chaser: Rudy's partner Deck Shifflet qualifies except for one thing: he hasn't managed to pass the bar exam.
 Rudy dislikes the practice, but is forced to do it just to make ends meet when he hits rock bottom.
 Rudy never actually signs up a single case.

 - There's a moment towards the beginning of the novel where Rudy is all but dragged by Deck to the scene of a horrible riverboat accident that has resulted in the death of several dozen teenagers.
 With each confirmed death a group of lawyers try to approach the bereaved parents to offer their representation in the sure-to-follow lawsuit.
 Rudy runs away, disgusted at the profession.

-- Army of Lawyers: Rudy Baylor has an Oh, Crap moment when he meets the opposing legal team.Rudy: I do believe that centuries of cumulative legal experience are seated at this table, all in opposition to me.
+- Army of Lawyers: Rudy Baylor has an Oh, Crap! moment when he meets the opposing legal team.Rudy: I do believe that centuries of cumulative legal experience are seated at this table, all in opposition to me.

-- A subtle yet deadly approach to this trope, as (in the movie) he's talking about eight Evil Old Folks - as in eight senior citizens who have been getting Mega Corps Off on a Technicality since they were his age.
+- A subtle yet deadly approach to this trope, as (in the movie) he's talking about eight Evil Old Folks as in eight senior partners who have been getting Mega Corps Off on a Technicality since they were his age.
 In the book, Leo's team is a bunch of younger associates he uses to bury Rudy in reams of paperwork.

 - Batman Gambit: Rudy pulls off an impressive one that only works because he knows Tinley Britt has tapped his phones.
 It gets him exactly the jury he wanted, and kills any sympathy they might have had with his opponent.
 See Amoral Attorney.